AlexXanderGrib/sweet-decorators/README.md

 #### `@MapErrors` tips and best practices

 1. Mapper must return error (at least something nested from `Error` class)
+2. Mapper must return `undefined`, to pass control to next mapper
-2. Mapper must not throw an error
+3. Mapper must not throw an error
-3. Mapper must not have slow side effects (be perfect if the only side effect is sync & atomic logging)
+4. Mapper must not have slow side effects (be perfect if the only side effect is sync & atomic logging)

 ## Class `DIContainer`